lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 cmo/ setatt / mo_mat / itetclr / eltset,get,eslant / 4
 ```

-Update the boundary and interface attribute **itp** and write the mesh with materials.
+Since the materials have changed, it is good practice to update the boundary and interface attribute **itp** mesh arrays.
-Note here we are using the "OUT_FILE" variable defined above with the output mesh name.
+Write the mesh with materials using the "OUT_FILE" variable defined at the beginning.

 ```
 resetpts/itp